 Healthcare fraud is harmful to patients, providers, and taxpayers.
 Health fraud in the U.S. alone conservatively represents $68 billion annually and could be as high as $230 billion.
 Thus, timely and effective fraud detection is imperative to improve the quality of care.

 Accurate fraud detection that moves beyond traditional rules-based systems can equip healthcare organizations with the ability to target their resources where they can do the most good.
-The health insurance provider Aetna already uses 350 machine learning (ML) models to combat fraud, and new models are coming out of research centers regularly.
+The health insurance provider Aetna already uses 350 fraud detection machine learning (ML) models and new models are coming out of research centers regularly.
 Many of these models fit under the umbrella of anomaly detection systems, which target aberrations in large sets of data.

 Anomaly Detection in Healthcare

 Anomaly detection is all about finding patterns of interest (outliers, exceptions, peculiarities, etc.) that deviate from expected behavior within data.
 Given this definition, it’s worth noting that anomaly detection is, therefore, very similar to noise removal and novelty detection.

 Anomaly detection can be used for a host of medical use cases, such as sepsis prevention, hospital bed allocation optimization, and preliminary radiology and dermatology screenings.
 Yet fraud detection remains a terrific anomaly detection project for the healthcare sector because it doesn’t influence the medical care directly, and can help improve clinician trust.